Rangers build big early lead off Valdez, hold on for 5-4 win over Astros to take 2-0 lead in ALCS

 Lowe singled on a ground ball to left to make it 4-0.
 Valdez retired the next two batters to end the inning.

+He said he was feeling good Monday and deflected questions about his health.

+“It was just something personal,” he said through a translator.
+“I don’t know how that got out.
+It didn’t come from me or the team.”

 Valdez (0-2) allowed seven hits and five runs — four earned — in 2 2/3 innings in his second loss this postseason.
-He also took the loss in Game 2 of the Division Series against Minnesota.
+It was his shortest start of the season.

 The Astros missed a huge opportunity in the fifth.
-Brantley and McCormick hit back-to-back singles to open the inning before Peña reached on an error by third baseman Josh Jung.
+Brantley and McCormick hit back-to-back singles to open the inning before Peña reached on an error by Jung.

-But Eovaldi escaped the jam by striking out pinch-hitter Diaz and Altuve before Bregman grounded out.
+But Eovaldi escaped by striking out pinch-hitter Diaz and Altuve before Bregman grounded out.

+“When I was ahead 1-2 (on Altuve) and I went with a high fastball and followed it up with the splitter.
+You’re close but you’re not out of the woods yet because Bregman is equally as talented,” Eovaldi said.
+“I was able to make a good pitch and get us out of the jam, and I felt like that was one of the turning points of the game.”

 Alvarez walked with one out in the sixth before scoring on a two-out double by Brantley.
 Alvarez also hit a leadoff homer in the second into the second deck in right field.